2023 Closing date – February 28 @ 11:59 PM

 In recognition to the importance of health and well-being in higher education, the McMaster Okanagan Committee has developed the McMaster Okanagan Special Project Funding.
 The purpose of this fund is to encourage creative and impactful projects focused on health and well-being to benefit McMaster students, staff and faculty.

-The McMaster Okanagan Committee encourage creative and out-of-the box thinking when it comes to new health and well-being initiatives.
+The McMaster Okanagan Committee encourages creative and out-of-the box thinking when it comes to new health and well-being initiatives.
 We do not want to limit any ideas.
+It is important to notice, though, that all projects from the McMaster Okanagan Special Project Funding must be:

 - Intended for members of the McMaster community as the target audience (can also benefit others but the McMaster community has to benefit)

-- From a current McMaster student, staff or faculty member
+- Managed by a current McMaster student, staff or faculty member

 - Part of a research study